VittalAB/Quanta-Leaf/index.md

   <img src="https://github.com/VittalAB/Quanta-Leaf-/assets/59869004/e7e34a65-6e39-452d-a7e8-55e393350847" />
 </p>

-## For more details and a deeper understanding of our web app's capabilities, we are planning to release android version of the same and host our web tool soon. 😊✌
+### <i> For more details and a deeper understanding of our web app's capabilities, we are planning to release android version of the same and host our web tool soon. </i> 😊✌